AVSystem/Anjay-lite/doc/sphinx/source/Compile_client_applications.rst

 .. _integrating-anjay-lite:

-Integrate Anjay Lite into a Custom Application
+Integrate Anjay Lite into a custom application
 ----------------------------------------------

-Before building and integrating Anjay Lite, it may be necessary to adjust its compile-time configuration depending on the target platform and desired feature set.
-Anjay Lite is designed to be flexible and modular, and many of its features can be enabled or disabled.
+Before building and integrating Anjay Lite, review and adjust its compile-time configuration to match the target platform and required features.
+Anjay Lite is modular and flexible — many features can be enabled or disabled as needed.

 Anjay Lite uses a configuration header to control which features and components are included during compilation.
-The default template is provided as :file:`anj_config.h.in`.
-There are two ways to provide this configuration:
+A default template is provided as :file:`anj_config.h.in`.
+You can configure it in two ways:

-- Use CMake for automatic configuration:
+- **Automatic (CMake-based):**

-  - If you integrate Anjay Lite using :code:`find_package`, the configuration file will be generated automatically by CMake.
-You can customize it by setting relevant ``ANJ_*`` variables in your :file:`CMakeLists.txt` before calling :code:`find_package`.
-This approach requires no manual editing of the ``.in`` file.
+  - If you integrate Anjay Lite using :code:`find_package`, CMake generates the configuration file automatically.
+    Customize it by setting relevant ``ANJ_*`` variables in your :file:`CMakeLists.txt` before calling :code:`find_package`.
+This
+    approach requires no manual editing of the ``.in`` file.

-- Configure manually:
+- **Manual configuration:**

-  If you're not using :code:`find_package`, or building Anjay Lite as part of a larger cross-platform project, you can configure Anjay Lite manually:
+  When not using :code:`find_package` or when building as part of a larger cross-platform project: you can configure Anjay Lite manually:

   - Copy the :file:`include_public/anj/anj_config.h.in` file to the ``config/`` directory, and rename it to :file:`config/anj/anj_config.h`.

   - Open the file and:

     - Replace ``#cmakedefine *_SOME_FEATURE`` with ``#define *_SOME_FEATURE``
       to enable a feature.
     - Remove or comment the line to disable a feature.
     - Replace any ``@PLACEHOLDER@`` values.

   - Add the ``config/`` directory to your include path.

-Each configuration option is documented inline, with comments explaining its purpose and possible values.
-Adjusting these options allows the library to be tailored for different environments, from full-featured POSIX systems to minimal bare-metal platforms.
+Each configuration option is documented inline, explaining its purpose and possible values.
+Adjusting these options lets you tailor the library for different targets—from full-featured POSIX systems to minimal bare-metal setups.

 Build on Linux
 ^^^^^^^^^^^^^^